Contents

 Instructions.
 In a small bowl, mix together water, sugar syrup, and non-toxic white glue.
 Apply to lashes as desired.

-There are many different types of lash glue, and each has its own pros and cons.
-If you want to find the best type of glue for your needs, it is important to experiment with different types and see what works best for you.
-Remember to always test the glue on a small area of skin before using it on your lashes, and if you notice any irritation, remove it immediately and do not use it on your eyes.
+There are many types of lash glue, each with pros and cons.
+If you want to find the best kind of glue for your needs, it is essential to experiment with different types and see what works best for you.
+Remember to always test the bond on a small area of skin before using it on your lashes, and if you notice any irritation, remove it immediately and do not use it on your eyes.

 You may also like